Experiment with SSHFS

 How to achieve sshfs backup

-This is very simple, first, we need to install sshfs
+This is very simple, first, we need to install sshfs on the local machine.

 sudo apt install sshfs